 - leave with tangible resources to accelerate their work when they return to campus.

 Participation is limited so interested attendees must apply to attend.
 Applications are being accepted on a rolling basis, but early applicants have the best chances of acceptance.
-Review of applications will begin on Monday, May 20, 2019.
+Review of applications is underway and will continue until the workshop is filled.
 Accepted applicants will be invited to register via a separate process.